Skip to main content

 Will unsubscribes prevent me from messaging my customers manually?

-You can do this from the Inbox, the customer's profile, or even from a class details page if you click the dropdown to the right of their name.
+You can message a customer individually the Inbox, the customer's profile, or even from a class details page if you click the dropdown to the right of their name.

 Any time you send a group message, you'll be warned ahead of sending it that the unsubscribed customer will not receive it.